Planning a trip

 Start small

 Let's assume you know where you want to go; if you don't, checkout the Inspire Me section.
 And it is also helpful to know when you want to go and how much time you have for your trip.
 To get things rolling go to Furkot and click on the orange Plan A Trip button.
-If you already have an account you can go to My Trips screen and click big orange Plus button (plus as in add 1 more trip).
+If you already have an account you can go to the My Trips screen and click the big orange Plus button (plus as in add 1 more trip).

 Furkot will try to collect some info to help you along.
 That includes Start and End points.
-Those can be cities (from Boston to Orlando), addresses (from 1 Lincoln St., Boston to 15 Main St. Orlando) or names of the places (from Boston to Yellowstone National Park).
+Those can be cities (from Boston to Orlando), addresses (from 1 Lincoln St., Boston to 15 Main St. Orlando) or names of places (from Boston to Yellowstone National Park).
 You can be as specific or as vague as you want - nothing is written in stone and you can always change your mind later.

 Click Next and enter the dates for your trip.
-Those do not have to be exact.
+These dates do not have to be exact.
 Unlike other road planners Furkot will let you plan your trip using real dates: which is great since you'll know right away if the trip fits your schedule and whether you are going to visit this special place you always wanted to see on a crowded Sunday afternoon or calm Tuesday morning.

 Furkot realizes you rarely want to drive round the clock or visit attractions in the middle of the night.
 That's why it wants to know something about your driving habits: what time you usually start driving and what time you want to arrive at a hotel or a campsite.

-At this point you can also tell Furkot what kind of accommodation you are planning to use: hotels, private and semi-private houses, B&Bs or campgrounds are the options.
+At this point you can also tell Furkot what kind of accommodation you are planning to use: hotels, private or semi-private houses, B&Bs or campgrounds are the options.
 Pick the one that you think you'll be using most of the time.
 You can change it later and use a different type of accommodation on a specific day.

 Once you've done all this prep work click Done and see what Furkot can do for you.